adrianhelvik/codependent/README.md

 Note
 ----
 This package does not work with older versions of node.
-It has been tested in node/6.2.0.
+You will need node/6.0.0 or greater.

 Usage examples
 --------------